This fellowship is one year in length (July to July).

 - Participate in course, program, and long-term professional evaluations to shape the continued enhancement of leadership competencies.

 - Incorporate education leadership concepts within a Leadership Project and Leadership Reflections in developing a plan.

 Leadership Development Reflections and Plan

 - Develop leadership assessment and feedback skills.

 - Refine Leadership Development Reflections and plan with the support of the academic institution, peers, and Education Leadership Institute Fellowshipmentors.

 - Develop a strong network of ELI Fellows to advance leadership within physical therapy.

 - Empower ELI Fellows to facilitate and expand networks with colleagues in their academic institution and higher education.

-- Involve the academic institution's leadership, including signed consent by the participant's Dean/supervisor, with the participant's leadership project.
+- Involve the academic institution's leadership, including signed consent by the participant's Dean/supervisor, with the fellow-in-training's leadership project.
 This project may or may not be fully realized by the completion of the ELI Fellowship and may continue beyond the yearlong curriculum.